 How BMW uses big data to boost maintenance and customer service

 With big data analytics now becoming a fixture across companies of all sizes and every industry, many businesses will be looking at how they can leverage the technology to gain a march on their competitors and provide the highest possible level of service.

-One particular area where BMW is poised to benefit is through the use of Internet of Things sensors to identify issues before they arise.
+During the 2015 conference, BMW also spoke of its primary goal being predictive maintenance, making use of Internet of Things sensors to identify issues before they arise.

 Since then, BMW has implemented a number of analytics programs in this area.
 In this news release last year, BMW talks about its use of data to help reduce lead times and lower costs.
 Some of its use cases include:

 - Laser-marked body parts making body parts traceable at all times.
 Some of the outcomes from this include a lower number of scrapped parts and reduced downtime for fault analysis